Brent Peterson: Playing career

-Coaching career
+Coaching and broadcasting career

 Following his retirement, Peterson spent two seasons as an assistant coach for the Whalers under head coach Rick Ley.
 Following Ley's firing in 1991, Peterson returned to the Portland Winter Hawks, his former junior team, to accept a head coaching position there.
-In Portland, he would establish himself as one of the top coaches in Canadian junior hockey, winning three division titles in 7 years.
+In Portland, he established himself as one of the top coaches in Canadian junior hockey, winning three division titles in 7 years.
 His tenure with the Winter Hawks culminated with a dominating 1997–98 season, in which the team posted a 53–14–5 record and ultimately won the WHL Championship and then the Memorial Cup as the top team in Canadian junior.

 Following his Memorial Cup championship in 1998, Peterson moved back to the NHL to accept a job as the associate coach to Barry Trotz with the expansion Nashville Predators.
 He stayed as a coach with the Predators until 2011, despite being considered for head coaching positions at other teams in the NHL.

+From 2014 to 2017, Peterson was a member of the Predators' radio team.

-Personal life
+Personal life and death

-Peterson is a member of the Church of Jesus Christ of Latter-day Saints.
-Peterson has Parkinson's disease, having been diagnosed in 2004.
+Peterson was a member of the Church of Jesus Christ of Latter-day Saints.
+Peterson was diagnosed with Parkinson's disease in 2002.
+Peterson died on September 11, 2026, at the age of 68.

+Peterson was the brother of former Canadian Football League defensive back Greg Peterson.